MarcosX/A-Microservice-Maturity-Model/README.md

 After the brief description there is a list of resources that may be helpful for you.
 Make sure you check them out and feel free to add your own references if you see something is missing there.

+## Gitbook

+If you want a nicer UI for reading the content of this repo, check out [A microservice maturity model](https://marcosx.gitbooks.io/a-microservice-maturity-model/content/) on Gitbook.